ipsss/accounting-system/readme.md

 **Instructions**
 For the first time using the system, an account need to be created first.
 User ID and Password is needed to create the account.
 After creating the account, furthur command can be input to start recording incomes/expenses.
 Then, everytime accessing the sytem, the account can be reused.
-Also, the function of changing password is provided.
+(Users could create new account as they like) Also, the function of changing password is provided.
 Users need to input their User ID and old Password to change the password.

 All the function below can be processed only after login to our system.